 - 1 can of peas drained

 - ⅓ cup green onion optional

 - salt and pepper to taste

-- Boil potatoes and carrots with skin on in a pot for about 30 minutes (depending on the thickness of the vegetables).
+- Boil potatoes and carrots.
 Cook until soft, but be careful not to overcook them so they don't turn to mush.
-Cool the vegetables and carefully peel.
+Cool the vegetables with ice water.

-- Dice the potatoes, carrots, eggs, pickles, cucumbers and ham into small ¼ inch pieces. (keep everything the same size)
+- Dice the potatoes, carrots, eggs, pickles, and ham into small ¼" pieces. (try to keep everything the same size)

-- Put all the eggs, ham and vegetables (except peas) into a large bowl.
-Add the dill and 1 cup of mayo, carefully mixing throughout.
+- Put all the ingredients (except peas) into a large bowl.
+Carefully mix throughout.
 Taste.
 Add more mayo if needed.
 Salt and pepper to taste.

 - Carefully add the peas and gently mix without crushing them.
 Refrigerate and enjoy!